-The International Bottled Water Association (IBWA) maintains a strict Bottled Water Code of Practice for its members.6 DS Services of America, Inc. is an IBWA member and meets or exceeds their quality requirements by complying with the following standards:
+The International Bottled Water Association (IBWA) maintains a strict Bottled Water Code of Practice for its members.6 As a member of IBWA, Sparkletts meets or exceeds these bottled drinking water quality standards, by complying with the following requirements:

 - Adherence to the Hazard Analysis and Critical Control Points (HACCP) Program

-The following reports were conducted by certified labs on our water quality.
-The analyses include bottled drinking water quality test results for inorganics, organics and radiological substances as well as physical parameters.
+The following reports were conducted by certified labs on our bottled water quality.
+The analyses include bottled drinking water quality test results for inorganic, organic and radiological substances as well as physical parameters.